Bad Ass F*cking Kid

-Bad Ass F*cking Kid is the debut mixtape by American rapper Nettspend.
+Bad Ass F*cking Kid is the debut commercial mixtape by the American rapper Nettspend.
 It was released through Grade A Productions and Interscope Records on December 6, 2024.
 The mixtape does not contain any features, and was produced by OK, Kenny Beats, RokOnTheTrack, Reklus1ve, Warren Hunter, and Evilgiane.

 Nettspend released numerous singles leading up to the release of Bad Ass F*cking Kid, although none were included on the mixtape.
-Prior to its release, he expressed a desire to please fans and to take his time with his debut project.
-Following its release, Nettspend embarked on a promotional tour of the same name.
+Nettspend promoted the release with a tour.

 The mixtape was met with mixed reception.
-Critics praised the track "Beach Leak" and highlighted Nettspend's malapropisms, but noted that the mixtape suffered from Peter Pan syndrome.
-Nettspend's musical style was compared to that of rappers Chief Keef and Ian as well as Justin Bieber.
+Critics praised the track "Beach Leak" and highlighted Nettspend's malapropisms, but noted that the project suffered from Peter Pan syndrome.
+Nettspend's musical style was compared to that of rappers Chief Keef, Ian, especially Playboi Carti's Whole Lotta Red album, as well as the sound of Justin Bieber.
 Bad Ass F*cking Kid debuted at number 197 on the US Billboard 200.

 Background

 Leading up to the release of Bad Ass F*cking Kid, Nettspend released multiple singles.
 "F*ck Swag", the single which preceded the mixtape, was released on October 3, 2024, alongside an accompanying music video directed by Cole Bennett.

-In a September 2024 interview with i-D, Nettspend stated that he wanted to take his time with his debut project, despite him frequently releasing singles.
+In a September 2024 interview with i-D, Nettspend stated that he wanted to take his time with his debut project, despite frequently releasing singles.
 During the interview, he also mentioned wanting to satisfy his fans, saying he wanted "to give everybody what they want, for real."